mz3/mongoose-paging/README.md

   ['subject', 'message'],
   // number of results per page
   {step: 100},
-  // function to call on each set of results function(results) {
+  // iterator to call on each set of results function(results) {
     console.log(results);
     // this is called repeatedly while until there are no more results